-Parents are notified each month if their student has been absent and/or tardy 10% of the time enrolled during the school year.
-The first two letters are intended to remind families of the importance of regular on-time attendance.
-A School Attendance Review Team (SART) meeting is required with the parent, teacher, and administrator if absences and/or tardies continue to exceed 10%.
+Parents are notified by letter (mail) of absences.
+The first two letters are notification of excessive absences with the intent to remind families of the importance of regular ontime attendance.
+If attendance issues are unresolved parents will be notified with a third letter that student has 9 absences.
+A School Attendance Review Team (SART) meeting will be required.
 At the meeting, a contract is signed by the student, parent(s), and administrator.
 If attendance continues to be a problem, a referral will be made for a Student Attendance Support Panel (SASP) meeting.